Student Consumer Information

 The Campus Crime Reports are available on the Campus Police and Security Web page at www.ptc.edu/campuspolice.

-Piedmont Technical College provides students and visitors with a safe, secure environment.
-A crime-free environment requires the awareness and vigilance of faculty, staff, students and visitors.
+Piedmont Technical College provides students and visitors with a safe and secure environment.
+A crime-free environment requires the awareness and vigilance of faculty, staff, students, and visitors.

 Piedmont Technical College’s Title IX Coordinator for all student-related matters is Jalissa Adger, Dean of Students, located in the Office of Student Affairs in Room 244A.
 The phone number is (864) 941-8364.
 The Title IX Coordinator for employee-related matters is Alesia Brown, Vice President of Human Resources, located in Room 158A.
 The phone number is (864) 941-8611.